builtbyvern/myReads/README.md

 ### Thanks

-While almost all of the code here was written myself with most of the default React add-ons like routing and PropTypes, I did use the [isObject package](https://github.com/jonschlinkert/isobject) built by @jonschlinkert for some quick typechecking.
+While almost all of the code here was written myself with most of the default React add-ons like routing and PropTypes, I did use the [isobject package](https://github.com/jonschlinkert/isobject) built by @jonschlinkert for some quick typechecking.